Mike van der Hoorn: Swansea City

 In July 2016, Van der Hoorn joined Swansea City on a three-year deal for a fee rumored to be around £2 million.
 He was made to wait for his first appearance for the Swans, coming into the side for the 3–1 home defeat to Manchester City in late September.
 Van der Hoorn scored his first Swansea goal in a 3–1 defeat to Manchester United, heading in from a Gylfi Sigurðsson free kick.

 Van der Hoorn's Swansea appearances continued to be sporadic throughout the rest of the season, before a change of manager in December 2017 saw him becoming a first team regular for the first time since his arrival in South Wales.
 He scored the second goal in the 4–1 win over West Ham in March 2018 as Swansea climbed out of the relegation zone.

 In July 2019 Swansea opened contract negotiations with Van der Hoorn.

 On 5 August 2020, Van der Hoorn was released by Swansea at the end of his contract, ending a four-year stay with the South Wales club.

 Arminia Bielefeld

 In September 2020, free agent Van der Hoorn joined Arminia Bielefeld, newly promoted to the Bundesliga, on a three-year contract.

 Return to Utrecht

-On 18 August 2021, van der Hoorn returned to Utrecht.
-The transfer was structured as a loan for the 2021–22 season, with van der Hoorn committing to a subsequent permanent transfer with a contract until 2024.
+On 18 August 2021, Van der Hoorn returned to Utrecht.
+The transfer was structured as a loan for the 2021–22 season, with Van der Hoorn committing to a subsequent permanent transfer with a contract until 2024.

+AEK Larnaca

+On 23 June 2026, Van der Hoorn agreed to a two-season contract with AEK Larnaca in Cyprus.